nasa/cumulus-orca/website/docs/developer/research/research-graphql.md

 - The easiest way to set up Hasura GraphQL engine on local environment without any cost is using Docker.
 - It supports GraphQL on Postgres, AWS Aurora and seems to be compatible with the current ORCA architecture.
 - Cost to use the cloud is $99/month/project and supports upto 20GB data with $2/additional GB data.
 - Creating the server using the given [`docker-compose.yml`](https://github.com/hasura/graphql-engine/blob/stable/install-manifests/docker-compose/docker-compose.yaml) file will be easy and the server can be queried from the Hasura console.
-Instructions to create the server can be found [here](https://hasura.io/docs/latest/graphql/core/getting-started/docker-simple.html#docker-simple). \
+Instructions to create the server can be found [here](https://hasura.io/docs/latest/graphql/core/getting-started/docker-simple.html#docker-simple).
 - Instructions on connecting Postgres to the GraphQL server can be found [here](https://hasura.io/docs/latest/graphql/cloud/getting-started/cloud-databases/aws-postgres.html#cloud-db-aws-rds-postgres)
 :::warning
 Hasura cloud service is not approved by NGAP so it cannot be used for now.
 However, developers can use the docker version for testing.
 :::

+##### Practical Evaluation
+- Setting up locally is the easiest out of all three recommendations.
+- Only supports PostgreSQL, MS SQL Server, and Citrys, with BigQuery in beta.
+- Did not attempt to deploy to AWS.

 #### Recommendation #2- [Apollo Server](https://www.apollographql.com/)